By ROBERT GUMSON

 In 1996 I took some of my experience in the disability rights community and applied it here to the region’s Jewish community.
 I formed a group of volunteers who worked with the Jewish Federation and some private sponsors to put on a conference we titled “Living Holy and Wholly: Equal Access to Jewish Education, Worship and Community Life.
 We had over 100 people attend and begin to examine our feelings and practices about inclusion and access.
 I’d like to think our early pioneering efforts led to greater awareness and influenced positive change that is still taking shape today toward greater inclusiveness.

-We have a great deal of work still to be done, but through the work of international groups like the Ruterman Family Foundation, I am encouraged that a better understanding of full inclusion is emerging.
+We have a great deal of work still to be done, but through the work of international groups like the Ruterman Family Foundation, I am encouraged that a better understanding of full inclusion is emerging, be it through the outside world (with people wondering “what is disability insurance benefits?” and on other matters) or inside the Jewish scope.
 I always say that I am a such and such who happens to be blind.
 I do not define myself as a blind person no matter how underlying a part my blindness may play in whatever I’m doing.

 I’m a husband, a father, a worker, a lover of music, someone who travels, reads and learns.
 I yearn for the day when we can all define ourselves by our roles in life and our abilities and not by stereotypes and disabilities.
 When that day comes, well before the Moshiach, I will use my IPhone to summon my self-driving car and it will tell me I am talking to you about the beautiful sunset we are both experiencing.